MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/partnerapps/create-a-system-settings-application.md

 > [!NOTE]
 > Settings applications are Universal Windows Platform apps and should conform to all UWP programming guidelines.
 See [Guidelines for Universal Windows Platform (UWP) apps](https://msdn.microsoft.com/en-us/library/windows/apps/hh465424.aspx) for more information.

 1. Use the Windows Software Development Kit (SDK) to create a Windows Universal app.
 For more information on creating a Windows Universal app, see [Build UWP apps with Visual Studio](https://msdn.microsoft.com/en-us/library/windows/apps/xaml/dn609832.aspx).
-This application will be a system settings application.
-If you're writing a settings app targeting Windows Phone, you can also create a Windows Phone Silverlight app.
+    > If you're writing a settings app targeting Windows Phone, you can also create a Windows Phone Silverlight app.

 2. In the application manifest below: